carl5431/bivariate_analysis/README.md

 - Visualization tools for exploring feature statistics and distributions.

 ## Installation

 To install the library, clone the repository and set up the environment:

+### Using pyproject.toml

+If the project uses a pyproject.toml file for managing dependencies, you can install the dependencies as follows:

 ```bash
 # Clone the repository